 2) Antioxidant activity

 Turmeric and ginger both have antioxidant properties.
 They help maintain our health at the molecular level by fighting off free radicals.
 If left unchallenged, these free radicals cause oxidative stress, leading to disease and rapid ageing.
+Turmeric may even help with skin health to make you look younger.
 Take advantage of both spices’ antioxidant benefits by consuming more of them (7)!

 3) Natural pain relievers